(To view my Daytime TV episode on Allergy Free Lunches, CLICK HERE)

 Something salty – especially in warm climates a little salt is good.
 Plus kids love to munch on something salty as a snack.
 Small bags of nuts (no peanuts!) like pistachios, almonds or cashews are great natural snacks.
 Pistachios have great flavor and are especially high in protein with 6 grams in just one serving.
-Gluten-free crackers and pretzels such as made by Glutino are also a good addition to any lunch box.
+Gluten-free crackers and pretzels such as those made by Glutino are also a good addition to any lunch box.
 Potato chips often have gluten and dairy added.
 Lays has a whole line of chips that are gluten-free, dairy-free, soy-free, etc. And they have a really cool at-a-glance product page that shows what is and most importantly what is NOT in their chips!

 Make it fun!
 Presentation is important in food preparation and our children’s food is no exception.
 If their snacks are fun and look good, they are more likely to eat them.
 A great trick is to take small skewers or toothpicks and alternate pieces of fruit, veggies or even olives with chunks of cheese or meat.
-A couple ides are cherry tomatoes with Follow Your Heart Dairy Free Mozzarella cheese alternative and pieces of fruit with small pieces of ham or chicken (great way to trick ‘em into eating a tad more protein!).
+A couple ideas are cherry tomatoes with Follow Your Heart Dairy Free Mozzarella cheese alternative and pieces of fruit with small pieces of ham or chicken (great way to trick ‘em into eating a tad more protein!).

 Make it interactive.
 Kids like to play with their food.
 So why not throw in a packet of Sunbutter’s On The Go packets for them to squeeze on gluten-free crackers or pieces of celery?
 Or toss in a small container of Follow Your Heart’s or Organicville’s dairy-free ranch dressing with baby carrots.
 It is always more fun to eat something if dipping and squeezing is involved!